omarsharyr/omarsharyr/README.md

 <h2 align="left">Hi there, I'm Omar Shahariar 👋</h2>
-## 👨‍💻 About Me

 I enjoy building intelligent systems that learn and adapt, creating applications that are both robust and user-friendly, and extracting actionable insights from complex data.
 I also design and maintain scalable infrastructure that ensures smooth deployment and reliable performance across platforms.
 Exploring innovative solutions and connecting multiple technologies to solve real-world problems is what drives me.

 ###